The Nest

 Go Back To Previous Page

 1031 Exchange in NYCThis post will teach you how to execute a 1031 exchange in N.Y.
-A 1031 exchange, a “Like-Kind” exchange, or a “Starker Exchange” is a formidable tax-deferment strategy savvy real estate investors use in real estate dealings.
+A 1031 exchange, also known as a “Like-Kind” exchange or a “Starker exchange, is a formidable tax-deferred strategy that savvy real estate investors use in real estate transactions.

 Therefore, if you are considering what a 1031 exchange in NYC is and thinking about executing one, look no further and continue reading!